, Northern Outcrop - West (Black Mountain)

 A series of, sometimes well decorated, passages varying in height from 0.25 metres to 6 metres high which connect to Ogof Foel Fawr via a tight squeeze.

-Eddie Morgan in 1940's; SWCC 1958; Connected to Ogof Foel Fawr 1988 HCC.
-The cave was first recorded by A.Hill and Eddie Morgan of Brynamman after location in 1946.
+Eddie Morgan in 1940's; SWCC 1958; Connected to Ogof Foel Fawr 1988, HCC.
+The cave was first recorded by A.Hill in 1946, but had been found earlier by Eddie Morgan of Brynamman, and visited by a party (including P.I.W.Harvey) from Bristol, who met Eddie on their way out.
 Numerous dates in the cave indicated the site was known locally for many years prior to Hill and Morgan's visit.
 During the early 50's, the cave entrance was effectively covered over by quarrying activities, thus concealing its location for many years.
 In early 1977, the entrance was located again and the lost cave re-explored by Howard Kimberley and Eddie Morgan.
 During exploration by the Hereford Caving Club in September 1977, a small un-identified bone from an animal was discovered.